Computer Training Opportunities

 If books for campus-wide training workshops are desired, they must be purchased separately at the price listed on the Class Descriptions web page.

-Requests and questions should be directed to Doug Roehrkasse at 766-2826 in the Division of Information Technology.
+Requests and questions should be directed to IT Computer Training.

 Other Training Resources